-Nike Inc. Five Forces Analysis (Porter’s Model)
+Nike Five Forces Analysis & Recommendations (Porter’s Model)

 Nike Five Forces Analysis, Porter, competition, customers, suppliers, substitution, new entrants power sportswear business case study

 Nike Inc. is examined in this Five Forces analysis (Porter’s model), in terms of the intensity of competitive rivalry, customers’ bargaining power, suppliers’ bargaining power, the threat of substitution, and the threat of new entry in the industry environment.
 These five forces are competitive forces based on external factors that shape the sporting goods company’s strategies.
-Strong competition affects the attainment of Nike’s corporate mission statement and corporate vision statement.
+Strong competition affects the attainment of Nike’s vision statement and mission statement.
 This Five Forces analysis reflects external trends impacting the growth of the sports shoes and equipment business organization.
 Such trends relate to the PESTEL/PESTLE analysis of Nike Inc. For instance, economic trends influence competition among manufacturers and sellers of sportswear.

 Nike’s market position as a leading global business depends on strategic effectiveness in addressing the five forces affecting the industry environment.
 The external forces of competitors, buyers, suppliers, substitutes, and new entrants challenge the athletic shoes and apparel company.
 The business strengths enumerated in the SWOT analysis of Nike Inc. help overcome such challenges noted in this Five Forces analysis.

-Overview: Porter’s Five Forces Analysis of Nike Inc.
+Summary & Recommendations: Porter’s Five Forces Analysis of Nike Inc.

 Based on the sporting goods industry and external factors examined herein, this Five Forces analysis determines the following intensities of the forces that define Nike’s competitive situation: